Hörgr: Epigraphic

-The place name Salhøgum, that is mentioned on a 9th-century Danish runestone known as the Snoldelev Stone, has a literal translation which combines Old Norse sal meaning "hall" with hörgar "mounds," to form "on the hall mounds," suggesting a place with a room where official meetings took place.
+The place name Salhøgum, that is mentioned on a 9th-century Danish runestone known as the Snoldelev Stone, has a literal translation which combines Old Norse sal meaning "hall" with hǫrgar "mounds," to form "on the hall mounds," suggesting a place with a room where official meetings took place.
 The inscription states that the man Gunnvaldr is the þulaR of Salhøgum, which has been identified as referring to the modern town Salløv, located in the vicinity of the original site of the runestone.

 Toponymy

-Many place names in Iceland and Scandinavia contain the word hörgr or hörgur, such as Hörgá and Hörgsdalur in Iceland and Harg in Sweden.
+Many place names in Iceland and Scandinavia contain the word hǫrgr, such as Hörgá and Hörgsdalur in Iceland and Harg in Sweden.
 When Willibrord Christianized the Netherlands (~700 AD) the church of Vlaardingen had a dependency in Harago/Hargan, currently named Harga.
 This indicates that near those places there was some kind of religious building in medieval times.